gear-foundation/ledger-vara/README.md

 2. Enter recovery mode:

-    - Unplug device, press left and right buttons simultaneously and while keeping them pressed, plug device back
+    - Unplug the device, press the left and right buttons simultaneously and while keeping them pressed, plug the device back
     - Wait until the menu appears and choose **Recovery mode**

-3. Onboard the device with PIN=1111 and mnemonic phrase:
+3. Onboard the device with PIN=1111 and the mnemonic phrase:

     ```bash
     ledgerctl onboard 1111 "bottom drive obey lake curtain smoke basket hold race lonely fit walk"